geerlingguy/ansible-role-pip/README.md

         version: "1.2.3"
       - name: awscli
         version: "1.11.91"

       # Or specify bare packages to get the latest release.
       - docker
       - awscli

+      # Or uninstall a package.
+      - name: docker
+        state: absent

+      # Or update a package ot the latest version.
+      - name: docker
+        state: latest

+      # Or force a reinstall.
+      - name: docker
+        state: forcereinstall

 ## Dependencies